dgraph-io/auth-webinar/README.md

 npm start
 ```

-You'll first need to set the right url in `src/index.js`.
+You'll first need to set the url in `src/index.js` to the Slash GraphQL backend that you deploy.
+See the instructions in the blog to get started.

----